vuciv/golf/golfPlugin/README.md

 ## Project Status

-This is an early version of the VimGolf plugin.
+This is an early version of the Golf plugin.
 Future enhancements may include:

-- Connection to official VimGolf API for challenge retrieval
+- Connection to official Golf API for challenge retrieval
 - More accurate keystroke tracking
 - Replay functionality
 - Leaderboards